JacksonBaldwin/LinkedDevices/README.md

 # LinkedDevices
-a test to allow two computers to talk to each other locally and online
+a test to allow two computers to talk to each other online tried to emulate a basic two-person chatroom